mskandalis/gqnli-french/README.md

 # French version of the English GQNLI dataset (GQNLI-FR)

 This repository contains a manually translated French version of the [GQNLI](https://github.com/ruixiangcui/GQNLI) challenge dataset, originally written in English.

 GQNLI is an evaluation corpus that is aimed for testing language model's generalized quantifier reasoning ability.
-This dataset can be used for the task of Natural Language Inference (NLI), also known as Recognizing Textual Entailment (RTE), which is a sentence-pair classification task.
+The dataset can be used for the task of Natural Language Inference (NLI), also known as Recognizing Textual Entailment (RTE), which is a sentence-pair classification task.

 It is also available directly on [huggingface.co](https://huggingface.co/datasets/maximoss/gqnli-fr).